Guitar Build Process

 StuMac recommends against widening them,

-promoting a tang-shaving device
+promoting a barb-shaving device

 I got good results by dragging a compass spike along them